 Predicting the potential spread of an infectious disease requires much more than simply connecting cities on a map.
 Researchers must take into account many factors about the pathogen and the affected population.
 To do this, scientists use computers to simulate how an infectious disease may emerge and spread through communities, countries and even continents.
-The results help health officials and policymakers prepare for actual outbreaks.
+The results help health officials prepare for actual outbreaks.

 Why use computers to study disease?